pingcap/tidb-operator/en/initialize-a-cluster.md

     kubectl create secret generic tidb-secret --from-literal=root=<root-password> --from-literal=developer=<developer-passowrd> --namespace=<namespace>
     ```

     This command creates `root` and `developer` users with their passwords, which are saved in the `tidb-secret` object.
-By default, the regular `developer` user is only granted with `USAGE` privilege.
+By default, the regular `developer` user is only granted with the `USAGE` privilege.
 You can set other privileges in the `initSql` configuration item.

 ## Step 2: Set a host that has access to TiDB